 Estate value can also play a big role in how much of a state estate tax will be issued to an estate if it is found that the estate does qualify for the tax.
-Here in Washington, what the initial tax amount and tax rate will be for an estate which qualifies for the tax depends on what specific bracket their taxable estate amount falls into.
-Taxable estate amount is calculated by taking the gross estate amount and subtracting it by the exclusion amount and any applicable deductions.
+Here in Washington, what the initial tax amount and tax rate will be for an estate that qualifies for the tax depends on what specific bracket their taxable estate amount falls into.
+The taxable estate amount is calculated by taking the gross estate amount and subtracting it by the exclusion amount and any applicable deductions.

-Given the major estate tax implications estate amount can have, gross estate amount can be a very important thing for an elderly person to pay attention to when it comes to their estate planning.
-There are things a person with a fairly sizable-estate may be able to do with their estate planning that could legally reduce the gross estate amount of their estate and thus reduce or eliminate the tax liability their estate would have upon their death when it comes to the state estate tax.
+Given the major estate tax implications, estate amount can have, gross estate amount can be a very important thing for an elderly person to pay attention to when it comes to their estate planning.
+There are things a person with a fairly sizable estate may be able to do with their estate planning that could legally reduce the gross estate amount of their estate and thus reduce or eliminate the tax liability their estate would have upon their death when it comes to the state estate tax.
 Elderly individuals here in Washington who are wondering if state estate tax planning is something they should be including in their estate planning should think about discussing the matter with a lawyer skilled in elder law.